laur89/dotfiles/README.md

     passwd/user-password=userpass
     passwd/user-password-again=userpass
 ```
-  - make sure to use the preseed template expander script, not the preseed
-    template directly;
+  - as of '25 we likely only want to add `url` & `hostname` params
-  - note under UEFI installation, `esc` likely doesn't do anything; in that case:
+  - **note under UEFI installation, `esc` likely doesn't do anything; in that case:**
     - highlight `Advanced options` -> `Automated install`
     - press `e`
     - down arrow 3 times, move cursor to right after `auto=true`, and add
     "url=" / "hostname=" / other params
     - press `Ctrl-x` or `F10` to boot (as instructed on screen)
+  - make sure to use the preseed template expander script, not the preseed
+    template directly;
   - note if you don't provide required data, installer will ask for it anyway
   - alternatively, if you don't want to provide any params to preseed, you can
     also choose `Advanced options` -> `(Graphical) Automated install` -> type